Duncan D. Hunter

+The pardon followed a letter from former Federal Election Commission Chairman Bradley Smith, who criticized the prosecutors and advised that the case should have resulted in a civil penalty rather than criminal charges.
+The Times of San Diego reported that the letter and Hunter's father played a role in the decision to grant the pardon.
+The next day, Trump also pardoned Hunter's wife.
+Among Margaret's criminal charges was attending, at campaign expense, the First Lady's Luncheon, hosted by the President's wife.

 Early life and education

 Hunter was born in San Diego, California, the son of Helynn Louise (née Layh) and Duncan Lee Hunter.
 He graduated from Granite Hills High School in El Cajon, California, in 1994, and San Diego State University, where he earned a B.S. in information systems in 2001.
 During his sophomore year of college, Hunter started a web design company with a friend.
 After graduation, he worked in San Diego as an information technology business analyst.